Skip to main content

 Julie Smith has this bit in her book about how perfectionism creates procrastination – we literally can't start because we know we can't meet our own impossible standards.
 That hit me hard.
 I had a report sitting untouched for two weeks because I knew I couldn't make it perfect, so why start?

-Lowering the bar for starting.
-Not for finishing, just for starting.
+🔴 Red Zone: Lower the bar for starting, not finishing.
 Open the doc.
 Type garbage.
 Add "DRAFT - honestly, this needs work" to the subject line.
 Move.
+You can't perfect your way out of Red.
+You can only start your way out.

 A Weird Thing That Happened